RyanHansz/ECE-Reporter-Help-Content/docs/using-your-roster/working-with-your-roster.markdown

 ---
 layout: page
-title: Working with your roster
+title: Using your roster
 permalink: /roster/
 has_children: true
 nav_order: 3

 ---

-# Working with your roster
+# Using your roster
 ![Roster](../assets/images/roster.png "ECE Reporter roster")